salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # error.AppCreationError.Actions

-- Verify that you have permission to create applications in the target org
+- Verify that you have permission to create apps in the target org
 - Ensure the app name is unique within your org
 - Check that Data Cloud and Tableau Next are enabled in your org
 - Verify your authentication and org connection are valid